ctownsen357/ctownsen357.github.io/builder/content/posts/r-ff-many-columns.md

 kern.maxfiles=8192
 ```

 You'll need to log out and log back in for the change to take effect.
-After that one my use the ff data frame and the 750MB data frame with over 3,000 columns only consumes ~ 11MB of RAM per instance.
-Now, many parallel instances of the R routines using this data may be run without exhausting available RAM.
+After that change, one may use the ff data frame with up to the number of columns you specified in your `limits.conf` or `sysctl.con` file.
+Now I'm able to load  what was 750MB per data frame instance as a ffdf and only consume ~ 11MB of RAM per instance.
+Many parallel instances of the R routines using this data may be run without exhausting available RAM.
 Keep in mind that you'll want to tweak your max open file settings to account for expected concurrent use.

+A helpful presentation on the ff and ffbase packages is [available here](http://ff.r-forge.r-project.org/ff&bit_UseR!2009.pdf).